Google Cloud Results

 “I believe that we have found the best product on the market for our purposes.
 It’s the beginning of a long and hopefully beautiful friendship with Google.
 We have long-term plans with this system.” - László Kriston, Sales Digital Transformation Team Leader, Generali Hungary

-Thanks to G Suite, sales units are now able to share calendars, access up-to-date contact information, communicate through Hangouts and Groups, and access their email from any device.
+Thanks to G Suite, sales units are now able to share calendars, access up-to-date contact information, communicate through Google Meet and Groups, and access their email from any device.
 This has transformed the ability of the managers to keep track of their teams.
 It also means that their customers receive better service from sales teams that function more efficiently.

 Now, Generali Hungary is working with Aliz to expand the scope of the company’s use of the Mobile Device Management tool.
 “We have discovered this function and we will try to benefit from it as much as we can because most of our agents and young candidates have mobile devices and tablets.
 So, we need to create an IT architecture and infrastructure to support these devices.”